Manchester, Connecticut: Sports

 Manchester Country Club opened in 1917 and was originally designed by Tom Bendelow and Deveroux Emmet.
 In 1935, it was redesigned in by A.W.
 Tillinghast.
 The golf course features a classical New England design and holds an annual open tournament.

 Perhaps the most enduring sports legacy of the town is the Manchester Road Race, a 4.748 mile footrace which is held every Thanksgiving morning.
 It is the second most popular race in New England, behind the Boston Marathon.
 The event attracts over 10,000 participants, including Olympians, world record holders, and international athletes, in addition to thousands of spectators.
 The race was first run in 1927, and benefits muscular dystrophy research as well as over a dozen other charities.

 The Manchester Silkworms, named for the town's storied past as a silk producer and the world's largest silk mill, were a collegiate summer baseball team founded in 2000.
 Several former players continued their career to the major leagues, including former Red Sox catcher and veteran Ryan Lavarnway.
-The team relocated to Laconia, New Hampshire after the 2009 season.
+The team relocated to Laconia, New Hampshire, after the 2009 season.

 Government and politics

 The town was governed in the old New England tradition of town meeting until 1907, when the town adopted a new charter, creating a more efficient method of governing, with a Board of Selectmen charged with the responsibility of running the town.
 In the mid-twentieth century, Manchester adopted a new charter constituting a council-manager government that is still in use today.

 The legislative function is performed by a bipartisan Board of Directors consisting of nine board members, who are elected biennially for two year terms.
 The Board of Directors elects a Mayor from its membership for the two year term, and also appoints the General Manager.

+State

-Manchester is represented in the Connecticut General Assembly by State Representatives Jason Rojas (D-9), Jeffrey Currey (D-11), Geoff Luxenberg (D-12), and Jason Doucette (D-13), and by State Senator MD Rahman (D-4).
-At the federal level, Manchester is part of Connecticut's 1st congressional district and is represented in the House of Representatives by John Larson, in addition to being represented in the U.S. Senate by Richard Blumenthal and Chris Murphy.
+In addition to being represented in the U.S. Senate by Richard Blumenthal and Chris Murphy.